core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-option-protection title="Protection of CoAP Options" artwork-align="center"}

-Unless specified otherwise, CoAP options not listed in {{fig-option-protection}} SHALL be Inner.
+Unless specified otherwise, CoAP options not listed in {{fig-option-protection}} SHALL be of class E.

 Specifications of new CoAP options SHOULD define how they are processed with OSCOAP.
-A new COAP option SHOULD be Inner unless it requires proxy processing.
+A new COAP option SHOULD be of class E unless it requires proxy processing.

 ### Inner Options {#inner-options}